Alex-Hashtag/ToucanCompilerJava/README.md

 ## Roadmap

+### Immediate Goals
-- **Parser Implementation**: Transform the token stream into the AST.
+- **Parser Implementation**: Convert tokens into a structured AST.
-- **Semantic Analysis**: Enforce type checking, scoping rules, and function resolution.
+- **Semantic Analysis**: Implement type checking, scoping rules, and error detection.
-- **Code Generation**: Translate the AST into LLVM IR for efficient compilation to native code.
+- **Code Generation**: Translate AST into LLVM IR for high-performance native code.
-- **Standard Library**: Develop a rich standard library for common tasks.
+- **Standard Library**: Develop a rich standard library for Toucan.

+### Long-Term Goals
+- **Integrated Development Environment (IDE)**: Add support for Toucan-specific features like syntax highlighting and LSP.
-- **Testing Suite**: Comprehensive unit and integration tests for the compiler.
+- **Comprehensive Testing**: Expand unit and integration tests across all components.
+- **Optimizations**: Implement compiler optimization passes to improve performance.

 ---

-## Contributing
+## Contribution

 Contributions are welcome!
-Please submit issues or pull requests if you have ideas or improvements.
+If you have ideas or suggestions, feel free to open an issue or submit a pull request.

+For any questions or discussions, please contact the author at **alex_hashtag@toucan.wiki**.

 ---

-For more information, visit the [Toucan Wiki](https://toucan.wiki).
+Visit the [Toucan Wiki](https://toucan.wiki) for more details about the language and its ecosystem.